JanWielgus/wxWidgetsExampleWindowsApp/README.md

 You have to install some compiler, that cmake can find to build this application.

-I have installed the MinGW via msys2 on Windows (https://www.msys2.org/).
+I have installed the MinGW (GNU 15.2.0) via msys2 on Windows (https://www.msys2.org/).
 On Linux it would be easier.

 # How to use